matthewdrees/matthewdrees.github.io/_posts/2022-09-30-the-rust-programming-language.md

 [Rust support on Visual Studio Code](https://code.visualstudio.com/docs/languages/rust).
 (Note I run VSCode with WSL on Ubuntu.)
 Installed rust-analyzer extension.
 I used "cargo new hello-world" to create the project, then "Open Folder" in VS Code.
 To run/debug I had to "add configuration" for launch.json -> "(gdb) Launch" (Note I already have c++ extensions installed), and update "program" to "${workspaceFolder}/target/debug/hello-world".

 "Rustaceans" - LOL!

+## 2. Programming a Guessing Game

+Introduction to many common parts of rust language by [https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html](walking through a small program) that generates a random number between 1 and 100 and lets the user guess the number on the command line.

+Variables are const by default.
+Nice!
+Const is such a pain in C++, between forgetting to make something const that should have been, or leaving something non-const to allow for moves.

+Unhandled returns are compiler warnings.
+Nice!
+They are silently allowed in C++.

+In this example they allow the same variable "guess" to be a string and then converted to a unsigned 32 bit number by "shadowing".

+The cargo system for using the "rand" external crate is slick.
+The Cargo.lock file tracks which version was actually used, and can be updated with "cargo update".